What is KOSHER hot water for Shabbat?

 The Halachic Problem

-It is well known that using the hot water tap in one's home or elsewhere on Shabbos is forbidden.
-As one removes hot water from the tank, cold water immediately rushes in and is cooked.
+It is well known that using the hot water tap on Shabbos is forbidden.

 Key Halachic Points: